dirtycache/forti-config/HOWTO/SSLVPN.md

 ## 1) bind a secondary IP address to the ACME interface

-Bind the secondary /32 address upon $(srcIntfcACME) which is used as the ACME client source-ip.
+Bind the secondary /32 address upon `$(srcIntfcACME)` which is used as the ACME client source-ip.

-Binding to the interface allows the FortiGate to listen for http-01 challenges to port 80/tcp.
+Binding to the interface allows the FortiGate to listen for and respond to `http-01` challenges to port 80/tcp.

 *A secondary address is not explicitly required, but I think it's a good idea when one is available.*